 Data Description Network interface List of connected network interfaces.
 Select the injection interface connected to the network on which the device to be attacked is connected.
 When simulating an Access Point, the interface used in the Fake Access Point section also appears.
 Sniffing interface Like Network Interface or another network interface to only be used for sniffing.
 Regular expression Expression used to filter devices connected to the network.
 It is applied to all data transmitted and received by the device via network, of any kind.
-See "What you should know about Tactical Control Center" on page 69.
-BPF net- work filter This is used to more accurately filter devices using BPF syntax (Berkeley Packet Filter).
-This syntax includes key words accompanied by qualifiers: See "What you should know about Tactical Control Center" on page 69.
+See "What you should know about Tactical Control Center" a pagina80.
+BPF network filter This is used to more accurately filter devices using BPF syntax (Berkeley Packet Filter).
+This syntax includes key words accompanied by qualifiers: See "What you should know about Tactical Control Center" a pagina80.